Is London prepared for the mutant bedbug invasion that has swarmed Paris?

 But should Londoners be concerned with a comfortable journey on the fabric seats of the Eurostar just two hours away?

 Yes is the short answer.
-With a typical lifespan of 4-6 months and a penchant for hitching rides on dirty suitcases, it is very possible they can make the 2hr16 trip from the City of Love to the Big Smoke.
+With a typical lifespan of 4-6 months and a penchant for hitching rides in dirty suitcases, it is very possible they can make the 2hr 16min trip from the City of Love to the Big Smoke.

 One bedbug expert from Bed Bugs Ltd, based in London, says the creatures are already here but could even increase in numbers with the Paris epidemic.